Daniel Alcides Carrión: Fatal experiment

 Carrión described the disease in the course of what proved to be a fatal experiment upon himself in 1885, in order to demonstrate definitively the cause of the illness.
 He was inoculated by close friends with blood which had been taken from a wart of a 14-year-old patient.
 Carrión's aim was to prove a link between the acute blood stage of Oroya fever with that of the later chronic form of the disease, called verruga peruana, typified by numerous red, wart-like dermal nodules.
 Neither the cause nor mode of transmission of Oroya fever was then known and, furthermore, the relationship between the acute and chronic forms of the disease was not yet proven.
 Carrión developed the classic symptoms of the acute phase of the disease, thereby establishing the link.

 After Carrión's death from the disease, a fellow student who had assisted in the experiment was arrested for his murder, but later released.
 In 1938 Maxime Hans Kuczyński survived a similar experiment.

 Burial site

-Carrión is buried in a mausoleum on the premises of the National Hospital Dos de Mayo in Lima.
+Carrión is buried in a mausoleum on the premises of the Dos de Mayo National Hospital in Lima.